-What is a Double Exposure / Multiple Exposure and How Do You Create One?
+What is a Double Exposure / Multiple Exposure in Film Photography and How Do You Create One?

-Not all film cameras allow you to do this (though I prefer cameras that do)!
+Not all film cameras allow you to do multiple exposures (though I prefer cameras that do)!
 One of my favorite cameras to use for multiple exposures is the Holga GCFN.
 I’ve made a full video about this camera on my YouTube channel because I love it so much!
 It’s easy to accidentally create double and multiple exposures with this camera because you have to manually wind the film between each image.
 If you forgot to wind the film after you took an image, you’ll end up shooting over the same frame and creating an accidental double exposure!
 Honestly though, that’s the magic of the Holga camera.
 Many people don’t enjoy cameras without an automatic film advance because it’s way too easy to forget whether you advanced the film or not.
-Personally, I prefer to have full control over my images and I don’t mind when those magic images happen on their own. :) I’ve included a few examples at the end of the post, so be sure to scroll down to see!
+Personally, I prefer to have full control over my images and I don’t mind when those magic images happen on their own. :)

 When it comes to digital photography and multiple exposures, not all camera brands allow you to create in-camera double and multiple exposures.
 This is why I prefer to shoot Canon, preferably with my Canon 5D Mark IV, because they have a feature built into the camera that makes them super easy and fun to create.
 I also use a Canon EOS R, but I find it to be a bit slower when taking double/multiple exposures.

 The secret to creating amazing double exposures and multiple exposures is to EXPERIMENT.
 Try shooting different textures, landscapes and portraits, and mix and match to see how it all turns out.
+It’s really just all about having fun and not having expectations.
 I’ll be sharing a blog post soon with a few tips and tricks on creating unique images, so make sure to check back!

 <3 Myles Katherine